ahuacate/nas-hardmetal/README.md

 <h1>NAS - Hard metal Builds</h1>

-This guide is for dedicated hard metal NAS appliances.
-The exception is OpenMediaVault (OMV) where our OMV configuration guide also applies to PVE OMV VM installations.
+This guide is for hard metal and heavyweight NAS appliances including our Proxmox OMV VM installations.

 Easy Scripts are available for:

 * Synology DiskStations
 * Open Media Vault (OMV)

-Our Easy Scripts will modify your NAS setting.
-If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we highly recommend you first backup the NAS including stored data and configuration settings.
+Our Easy Scripts will modify your NAS settings.
+If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we recommend you first backup the NAS including stored data and configuration settings.

 <h2>Features</h2>

-Easy Script will fully configure and ready your NAS to support Ahuacate CTs and VMs.
-The script will create, modify and change system settings including:
+Our Easy Script will create, modify and change system settings including:

 * Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608